-On September 5, 2023, we entered into an asset purchase agreement with an unrelated third party for the sale of certain net assets used in connection with the operation of our South Korean subsidiary, Allbirds Korea LLC.
-The net assets sold primarily included inventory and property and equipment related to our retail store lease, offset by sales return liabilities and gift card liabilities.
-As part of this transaction, we are to be paid consideration of \$1.6 million, payable in three separate installments, first commencing within 60 days of the date of the sale and ending on March 31, 2024, recorded in other receivables within prepaid expenses and other current assets on our condensed consolidated balance sheet.
-Consideration received was less than the net book value of the transferred net assets of \$1.9 million, resulting in a loss of \$0.3 million, which was recorded in the condensed consolidated statement of operations and comprehensive loss for the three and nine months ended September 30, 2023.
+On August 6, 2024, we entered into an asset purchase agreement with an unrelated third party for the sale of certain net assets used in connection with the operation of our China subsidiary, Allbirds (Shanghai) Trading Co., LTD. The net assets sold primarily included inventory and property and equipment related to our retail store leases, partially offset by sales return liabilities and gift card liabilities.
+As part of this transaction, we are to be paid total consideration of \$2.1 million, recorded in other receivables within prepaid expenses and other current assets on our condensed consolidated balance sheet.
+Consideration received was less than the net book value of the transferred net assets of \$2.2 million, resulting in a loss of approximately \$0.2 million, which was recorded within net loss from the sale of businesses in the condensed consolidated statement of operations and comprehensive loss for the three and nine months ended September 30, 2024.